HHS/TANF-app/docs/Technical-Documentation/tech-memos/keycloak/keycloak-architecture-plan.md

 | *(any other / none)* | — | — | **Login denied** |
 | Login.gov users | Cannot access (Login.gov hidden via `hideOnLogin`, SSO blocked by `prompt=login`) | — | N/A |

-Grafana has two orgs: **Admin** (ID 1) for system administrators and developers, and **DIGIT** (ID 3) for the DIGIT operations team.
+Grafana has two orgs: **Admin** (ID 1) for system administrators and developers, and **DIGIT** (ID 3) for the DIGIT data team.
 Org assignment is controlled by `org_mapping` in Grafana's `[auth.generic_oauth]` config, which maps Keycloak group names to specific Grafana org IDs and roles. `auto_assign_org` is disabled so that org placement is handled entirely by the mapping — users not matching any rule are denied.

 Developer accounts for Grafana are **local Keycloak accounts** in the prod instance — manually created in the admin console and assigned to the `developer` group.
 This is a practical exception to the "Django is source of truth" rule: these accounts avoid requiring developers to exist in the prod Django database.

 Grafana currently runs behind the frontend nginx proxy at a subpath.
-Grafana **will be** moved to a public URL at `grafana.app.cloud.gov`, which will require updating the `tdp-grafana` client's redirect URIs, web origins, and post-logout redirect URI in the Keycloak realm configuration, as well as Grafana's `auth_url` and `signout_redirect_url` in `custom.ini`.
+Grafana **will be** moved to a public URL at `grafana.app.cloud.gov`.

 Role mapping uses a JMESPath expression on the `groups` token claim (no fallback — unrecognized users denied):
 ```